Mental Health Outpatient Program in Long Beach, California

 - Case Management & Aftercare Support: Case management begins when you’re admitted to either our inpatient or outpatient program.
 Our case managers and social workers ensure you have a safe place to go, whether that’s housing or a facility, once you leave us.

-- Transportation Coordination Provided: We offer transportation services coordinated with a trusted provider that takes you to and from inpatient intake, discharge destinations, as well as transportation to/from our on-site outpatient programs. *Transportation is provided to patients within a 50-mile radius
+- Transportation Coordination Provided: We offer transportation services coordinated with a trusted provider that takes you to and from inpatient intake and discharge destinations, as well as to/from our on-site outpatient programs. *Transportation is provided to patients within a 50-mile radius

 - Stabilization for Managing Psychiatric Symptoms: Ocean View provides 24/7 inpatient psychiatric care.
 We also have outpatient treatment programs.